taneishi/OcularDiseaseRecognition/README.md

-# Classification of Ocular Diseases based on Eye Fundus Images
+# Classification of Ocular Diseases on Eye Fundus Images

 ## Introduction